 What to do in Dubai on Saturday?!

 Morning — The Ibn Battuta MallThere's another mall on today's itinerary, but again, shopping is only a secondary activity.
 The design of the Ibn Battuta Mall on Sheikh Zayed Road is really what you're after: It celebrates the travels of the famous Moroccan-born explorer Ibn Battuta.
 Each of the six courts in the mall reflects one of the regions he explored: Andalusia, Tunisia, Egypt, Persia, India and China.
 If in your morning rush you missed breakfast, there's a Starbucks in the Persia Court.
 While having coffee, take that moment to appreciate the splendour of the hand-painted dome above (and the carts full of shoppers whiz around the 1.3 kilometer-long mall).

+During the Day — Dubai Museum and Al Fahidi FortHoused in a restored fort, the Dubai Museum is located on Al Fahidi Street, opposite the Grand Mosque and near the Arabian Court Hotel.
+Built in 1787 to defend against invaders, the fort is home to exhibits that showcase the lives and times of the city and its people, from the third millennium B.C.E. to the present day.
+The nearby Heritage Village is best explored in the late afternoon to avoid the full heat of the sun.
+Although it's a replica, with some 15 structures made from palm-tree leaves and mud, it is built on the site of the original Dubai, once a simple fishing village, and gives you an idea of how people lived not all that long ago, before the city exploded into a wealthy hub of business and tourism.
 From Heritage Village, it's an easy walk to the picturesque Bastakiya quarter, with its restored merchant's houses, art galleries, and boutique hotels.
 Also nearby is Deira Creek, from where you can get to the souks, including the silk markets.
 Locals and tourists alike enjoy traditional dishes here and sit in open air cafes along the water.
 For a spectacular view, grab one of the water taxis or abras (traditional wooden boats), which are available either to cross the creek or for a tour.
 Also Read: Dubai Weekend Getaways

 Evening — Awtar Restaurant with Belly DancingYou'll find this Lebanese restaurant in the upper atrium of the Grand Hyatt on Sheikh Rashid Road.
 It not only offers an opulent setting, complete with a traditional tent-style ceiling, but also a large selection of hot and cold mezze (small dishes) and grilled items designed for sharing.
 There's live music, singing and belly dancing nightly until 3 in the morning.
 Awtar, which was awarded the 2015 TripAdvisor Certificate of Excellence, also has an outdoor terrace, and one guest called the shisha service impeccable.

 Explore Dubai on Sunday

 Before You Leave — The Beach and Wild WadiGuests at the Burj Al Arab Jumeirah really shouldn't leave until they've taken a dip in the Arabian Gulf, by way of the hotel's own private beach.
 You can also do some kayaking, deep sea fishing or a cruise on a luxury yacht.
 You don't have to be staying at the hotel to spend your last day at the Wild Wadi Water Park, situated right in front of the hotel.
 A perfect spot for families and the young at heart, the park has are 30 rides and attractions.
 Each is given a thrill rating, so you can easily determine whether the 5-thrill Tantrum Alley or the 1-thrill Lagoon is the ride for you.
 Images by: PublicDomainPictures, dniyer, Shihab Sultan, atimedia, jnice